Moutier: History

-During the 19th century and early 20th century, Moutier developed into a transportation hub.
+During the 19th century and early 20th century, Moutier developed into a transportation hub (→ History of rail transport in Switzerland).

 In 1876, a railway opened between Basel and Moutier.
 This first railroad was followed by a route to Biel through the Tavannes valley in 1877 and then to Solothurn in 1908.
 In 1915, the 8.6 km long Grenchenberg tunnel connected Moutier and Grenchen.
 The extensive road and railroad network encouraged Moutier to industrialize, with three industries, glass-making, watchmaking, and automatic lathes, gaining international recognition for Moutier.

 In 1842, Célestin Châtelain founded the Verrerie de Moutier glass factory.
 They became the most important window glass manufacturer in Switzerland and by the 1970s produced 250 tons of glass per month to meet Swiss domestic demand.
 The conversion from glass rolling to float glass spelled the end of the old Moutier glass factory, it closed in 1978.
 However, a subsidiary, Verres Industriels SA, had been created in 1955 and they began producing glass with the new process.
 Today, Verres Industriels employs about 200 people.

 Watchmaking first spread throughout the Jura region as a cottage industry during the 19th century.
 In the late 19th century, the Grande Fabrique was built in Moutier and by 1880 employed about 500 workers.
 A number of watchmakers opened factories in the town, of which Léon Lévy & Frères and Louis Schwab were some of the largest.
 However, many of Moutier's independent watchmakers went bankrupt and were forced to close during the Great Depression.
 Those that survived this period were generally absorbed by ETA SA in the 1950s.

 In 1883, Nicolas Junker founded the Junker & Cie company to manufacture automatic lathes with a moveable headstock.
 After a bankruptcy and several name changes the company became Usines Tornos, Fabrique de machines Moutier SA in 1918.
 In 1968, Tornos bought the Pétermann SA company to become Tornos Pétermann.
 They then merged in 1974 with Bechler SA to become Moutier Machines Holding, which became Tornos-Bechler SA in 1981.
 It was renamed to Tornos SA in 2001.
 Over its nearly a century in operation, Usines Tornos built workers' housing, provided jobs and vocational training and helped drive Moutier's growth.
 At its peak in 1974, the company employed about 3,000 people.
 Between 1980 and 2000, the company acquired and sold off several companies and reduced its headcount to about 1300 in 2001.
 In 2010, the company employed 855 people, including 655 in Moutier.